Tobacco politics: Singapore

+While tobacco products are not prohibited, some restrictions exist on the sale of tobacco products, and E-cigarettes are prohibited.

 Slovenia

 The ranking of Slovenia in the Tobacco Control Scale moved from the 28th position in 2016 to the 8th in 2019.
-It is one of the 13 EU member states which in 2012 have approved a smoking ban in private cars in presence of minors.
+It is one of the 13 EU member states that in 2012 approved a smoking ban in private cars in the presence of minors.
 The remaining countries are: Ireland, UK, France, Finland, Italy, Malta, Cyprus, Lithuania, Slovenia, Luxembourg, Austria, Greece and Belgium.
 In 2020, Slovenia launched a program with the purpose to become a tobacco-free society by 2040, as the last useful date.

+South Africa

+Smoking in public is banned.
+This includes pubs, bars, walkways, and parking spaces, and smoking on public transport and domestic flights.
+The use of tobacco is also banned in any car carrying a person under the age of 12.

 UK

+Cigarette television advertisements were banned in 1965.

-In England, cigarette and tobacco displays in supermarkets are banned.
-As such, though sale in supermarkets is not yet entirely banned, they must at least stay hidden in closed cupboards, out of sight.
+As of 2012, in England, cigarette and tobacco displays in supermarkets were banned.
+As such, though sales in supermarkets are not yet entirely banned, they must at least stay hidden in closed cupboards, out of sight.

 England met its target to reduce its adult smoking prevalence to 21% or lower by 2010.